 5. The estimated cost to the agency for enforcement of the proposed regulation.
 No cost is expected due to the implementation of the licensing fees.

-6. If the proposed regulation provides a new fee or increases an existing fee, the total annual amount the agency expects to collect and the manner in which the money will be used.
+6. If the proposed regulation provides a new fee or increases an existing fee, the total annual amount the agency expects to collect and the way the money will be used.